fclairamb/go-log/README.md

 allows to use logging in your libraries without enforcing a particular logging framework.

+Now that the log/slog exists, it's most probably a much better option to simply switch to it.

 Here is it:
 ```golang
 // Logger interface